Skip to Content

 The kill switch is an optional safety net that fully stops the routed application’s service if the VPN tunnel degrades.
 This prevents any traffic from leaking outside the VPN.

-• Trigger threshold: Configurable between 60 and 3,600 seconds (default 600 seconds / 10 minutes).
+• Trigger threshold: Configurable between 60 seconds and 24 hours (default 600 seconds / 10 minutes for Emby, Jellyfin, and Plex; 1,800 seconds / 30 minutes for qBittorrent).
 The kill switch fires when the WireGuard handshake age exceeds this threshold.

 • Auto-recovery: When enabled, the system attempts to restore VPN routing automatically after a kill switch event using exponential backoff (2 minutes, 4 minutes, 8 minutes, 16 minutes, 30 minutes) up to 5 attempts.